Keanu poster

 The inciting incident occurs at 12 minutes when Rell's apartment is broken into and Keanu the kitten is stolen, devastating the emotionally fragile Rell who had found purpose and joy in caring for the cat..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Rell and Clarence actively choose to enter the 17th Street Blips' headquarters, adopting fake gangster personas as the Allentown Brothers to infiltrate the criminal underworld and retrieve Keanu., moving from reaction to action.
+This indicates the protagonist's commitment to Rell and Clarence actively choose to enter the 17th Street Blips' headquarters, adopting fake gangster personas as the Allentown Brothers to infiltrate the criminal underworld and retrieve Keanu., moving from reaction to action.

 The Collapse moment at 76 minutes (76% through) represents the emotional nadir.
 Here, Hi-C discovers their true identities and holds them at gunpoint, revealing that their deception has been exposed.
-Their lives are in immediate danger and all seems lost., indicates the protagonist at their lowest point.
+Their lives are in immediate danger and all seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 81% of the runtime.
 Rell and Clarence embrace their true selves while using the confidence they've gained, realizing they don't need to be fake gangsters—they can be brave as themselves, synthesizing authenticity with newfound courage., demonstrating the transformation achieved throughout the journey.